yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 A good deal that goes into a Yocto Project build is simply downloading all of the source tarballs.
-Maybe you have been working with another build system (OpenEmbedded or Angstrom) for which you have built up a sizable directory of source tarballs.
+Maybe you have been working with another build system for which you have built up a sizable directory of source tarballs.
 Or, perhaps someone else has such a directory for which you have read access.
 If so, you can save time by adding statements to your configuration file so that the build process